Top 60+ Agile Testing Interview Questions And Answers (2025)

 Agile manifesto defines 4 key points:

-4. Business people and developers must work together with transparency on daily basis throughout the project
+- Team Collaboration: Business people and developers must work together daily throughout the project.

 Scrum consists of three main roles: